tommarshall/ansible-role-lynis/README.md

 ```yml
 lynis_log_directory: /var/log/lynis
 ```
 The directory for the Lynis logs.
 Used by the cron job.
-By Default Lynis will output the report to `stdout` and log to `/var/log/lynis.log` and `/var/log/lynis-report.dat`.
+By default Lynis will output the report to `stdout` and log to `/var/log/lynis.log` and `/var/log/lynis-report.dat`.

 ```yml
 lynis_cron: yes